-Can be described by PDF or CDF.
+These can be described by PDF or CDF - probability density function or cumulative distribution function.
 The PDF shows the probability of events; the CDF shows the cumulative probability of an event that is smaller than or equal to that event.
+The PDF is the derivative of the CDF.